top of page

 Screen Shot 2022-11-05 at 9.22.17 PM.png

-3D cultured organoids mimic pathophysiology of human diseases.
-We genetically manipulate organoids to model human diseases and dissect mechanisms of disease development.
+3D cultured organoids mimic the pathophysiology of human diseases.
+We genetically manipulate organoids to model human diseases and dissect the mechanisms of disease development.
+Images: Genetically engineered gastric organoids (by Gengyi Zou)

 bottom of page